 Please check back for future class dates!

-Registration will begin in the Spring of 2019 for the Spring/Summer 2019 session of the Indiana Master Naturalist Program at the Coffee Creek Watershed Preserve.
+Registration will begin in the Summer of 2019 for the Summer 2019 session of the Indiana Master Naturalist Program at the Coffee Creek Watershed Preserve.
 This statewide program teaches Hoosiers about the natural resources that make up the great state of Indiana.
 The nine-week course is a hands-on learning opportunity led by the regions leaders in their field with topics covering:

 - Geology (rocks & glaciers)